skiff/t6-gsc-helper/README.md

 # T6 GSC Helper
 This is a base plugin used to add new functions and methods to the T6 GSC VM.
-This plugin is intended for use on Plutonium T6 and is only compatible with multiplayer.
+This plugin is intended for use on Plutonium T6 and is compatible with multiplayer and zombies.
 Example of how to add your own functions and methods are commented throughout the source files

 **Plutonium Warning**
 This can ONLY be used on dedicated servers.
 If you try to inject this dll on your client you will be banned from Plutonium